-YNCN and the Career Centre are great resources that can help you to learn how to do interviews.
-Remember this is not a typical job interview.
+YNCN and Career Exploration & Education are great resources that can help you to learn how to interview well.
+To learn more about general interview tips, consider reviewing Career Exploration & Education’s get help with interviewing.
+That said, remember: this is not a typical job interview.
 It is primarily about being interested in a professor/researcher’s work and how you would like to have the chance to work with them.
-Before you go to talk with them, review projects that they have worked on in the past or are currently working on.
+Before your interview or meeting, be sure to review projects that they have worked on in the past or are currently working on.

 Are grades important?

-Grades may have an impact.
-As such, professors may request a copy of your transcript.
+Grades may have an impact, and some professors may request a copy of your transcript.
 However, there are additional factors professors and researchers consider when hiring students for summer research opportunities.

 What do I do if I do not get a summer research opportunity?

-Take advantage of the four-month summer to be productive and involved.
-Get a summer job, volunteer, participate in a design team, design your own project, and gain skills and knowledge.
+If you’re looking to take advantage of the four-month summer period to be productive and get involved, there are many options you can pursue, including getting a summer job, volunteering, participating in a design team, designing your own project, and finding additional opportunities to gain skills and knowledge.

 Are there important deadlines I need to know?

-There is no set deadline on when to contact professors, but the best time is in late December or early January.
-Other deadlines include applying for research scholarships (generally in January/February).
+There is no set deadline for when to contact professors, but the best time is in late December or early January.
+Other deadlines include applying for research scholarships and awards (generally in January/February).

 Are scholarships available?

-Scholarships are a way of compensating you for the work and time you have spent in the summer research opportunity.
-The deadlines range from January- February.
+Scholarships and awards for research are a way of compensating you for the work and time you have spent on the summer research opportunity.
+The deadlines to apply range from January to March.